GreyPreacher/Berkeley-Data100/README.md

 # Berkeley-Data100
-This is UC Berkeley Data100 fa21 by GreyPreacher(Alvin Zhang).
+😎 This is UC Berkeley Data100 **Principles and Techniques of Data Science** fa21 by GreyPreacher(Alvin Zhang).

 # Resources
 📽 All course resources can be found at https://ds100.org/fa21/.